feldera/feldera/docs/connectors/sources/delta.md

 order, respecting the `LATENESS` annotation on the column: each ingested row has a timestamp no more than `LATENESS` time units earlier than the most recent timestamp of any previously ingested row.
-The ingestion is performed by partitioning the table into timestamp ranges of width `LATENESS`.
-Each range is processed sequentially, in increasing timestamp order.
+The ingestion is performed by partitioning the table into timestamp ranges of width `LATENESS` and ingesting ranges one by one in increasing timestamp order.

 Requirements:
 * The timestamp column must be of a supported type: integer, `DATE`, or `TIMESTAMP`.